© The Financial Times Ltd 2014 FT and 'Financial Times' are trademarks of The Financial Times Ltd.

 FT.com is best viewed with one of our supported browsers.
 Our current list of supported browsers and the degree to which they are supported can be found here.
 Any payment information you send to us over the Internet is encrypted using 128 bit Secure Socket Layer technology.
 SSL is currently the preferred method to securely transfer credit card data over the Internet.

 12. Content ownership

 All FT Content belongs to FT or its licensors who own all intellectual property rights (including copyright and database rights) in the FT Content and any selection or arrangement of the FT Content.
 No intellectual property rights in any FT Content are transferred to you. ”FT” and ”Financial Times” are registered trade marks and you may not use them without written permission from FT.
 You are permitted to use FT Content only as set out in our Copyright Policy.

 The Financial Times Limited is the publisher of the Financial Times newspaper and the FT.com website, and its corporate details are as follows: registered office address is Number One Southwark Bridge, London SE1 9HL; company number is 227590; VAT number is 278 5371 21; and Data Protection Registration Number is Z7087146.
 In addition, the Managed Funds and Personal Finance areas of FT.com are operated separately by FT Personal Finance Limited whose corporate details are as follows: registered office address is Number One Southwark Bridge, London SE1 9HL; company number is 3855520; VAT number is 278 5371 21; and Data Protection Registration Number is Z7670392.

-These terms and conditions were published on 13 March 2014 and replace with immediate effect the terms and conditions previously published on 26 October 2011.
-Changes were made as follows:
+These terms and conditions were published on 13 June 2014 and replace with immediate effect the terms and conditions previously published.

 For our general list of all our contact information click here.